wangchning/vocabulary/Vocabulary.md

 ### ramification
 A ramification is an accidental consequence that complicates things.
 Remember that time you borrowed your father's car without asking?
 The ramification was that Dad missed an important meeting, his company *went under*, and he had to sell the car.

+### reassuring
+: Something reassuring comforts or inspires you.
+A reassuring smile can help to calm a nervous speaker who's about to give a speech.

 ### recursive
 Recursion is the process of repeating items in a self-similar way.
 Recursion can be *implemented* in Scratch by making a block that uses itself.
 This can be used to create *fractals*.
 A fractal is pattern that produces a picture, which contains an infinite amount of copies of itself.
 - The *droste effect* is an example of recursion.